VHT Home

 The Seneca trail continues through active farms, woods, and meadows.

-The trail connects with the trail system in Boughton Park.
-Just into the park, the Seneca Trail turns south at a junction of park Trails.
+The trail next connects with the trail system in Boughton Park.
+Just into the park, the Seneca Trail turns south at a junction of park trails.
 The red blazes mark the way.
 Also at this junction is the blue blazed alternative trail that goes to the Sternie Rd. parking lot on the west side of the park then along the West Pond to the Boughton Road parking lot.
 The only other place of potential confusion is at the top of the dam where the Seneca Trail makes a U-turn while a park trail continues straight ahead.

 The Seneca Trail continues down the east side of East Pond to the Boughton Rd. parking lot.